We know what you’re thinking… there are definitely more than two causes of plastic injection molding flash, but just hear us out.

 A few years ago, we were called into a client who was dealing with a mold that he couldn’t run without flashing.
 He said he tried every solution possible, and he wanted us to make sure he wasn’t doing anything to cause the issue.

-I arrived and saw a brand new 16-cavity mold and immediately figured that this was a processing problem, because, how could a brand new mold be flashing so badly?
-So we started it up, made a shot and sure enough, the mold flashed across the parting line into the other cavities.
+When we arrived to see a brand new 16-cavity mold we figured it was a processing problem, because how could a brand new mold be flashing so badly?
+So we started it up, and sure enough, the mold flashed across the parting line into the other cavities.

-When troubleshooting the issue where do we start?
-Let’s start with the fill-only part.
-If you turn off second stage the part should come out to be 95%-98% full.
-If the part is too full then the likelihood of flashing increases.
+We always start troubleshooting flash with a fill-only part.
+When second stage is turned off, the part should come out 95-98% full.
+If it is too full, then the likelihood of flashing increases.
 Adjust the shot size as necessary to get the fill-only part back to where it needs to be.

 Once the fill-only part is firmly established, we need to take a look at the second stage pressure.
 We would start by putting the machine settings back to the standard for the job and seeing what happens.
 If the parts are free of flash, then job well done.

 If they aren’t free of flash, then we need to look a little deeper.
 Make sure that the amount of tonnage is correct.
 Remember when calculating tonnage, you need to make sure there is enough to accommodate for viscosity shift.
 It may have been correct for a while (perhaps until the material lot was changed), then viscosity dropped causing an increase in cavity pressure—hence, the flash.

 Flash is always caused by either mold damage or too much pressure in the cavities for the tonnage.
 Just remember to refer back to these two causes of flash and then systematically walk through the steps to achieve a non-flashed part.

 As always, we are here for support if you need us!